zzz3375/MonoGS/README.md

 3. Check what CUDA version you have via `nvcc --version`

-4. Edit the `Dockerfile` to use the correct CUDA version.  (e.g. 11.7)
+4. Edit the `Dockerfile` to use the correct CUDA version.  (i.e. 11.8)

 5. In a command prompt, enter the following: